ari129/Data-Integration-and-Visualization-Project/README.md

 summary_shootouts.csv: Summary of matches played and wins/losses in shootouts by country. summary_by_country_full.csv: Extended summary including World Cups won and locations. summary_combined.csv: The final combined summary with shootout wins and results.

+Data integration and Visualization-Cleaning Code.py is not used (it was the previous version)